 We do this through conversations with policy-making bodies and by bringing together the different organisations in our open Advice Forums.

-We have had and continue to have success in this: Outcomes from out very First Forum details the start of improved relationships; our Third Forum was attended by appropriate Reading Borough Council staff.
+We have had and continue to have success in this: Outcomes from out very First Forum details the start of improved relationships; our Third Forum and subsequent ones were attended and assisted by appropriate Reading Borough Council staff.

 As a direct result of these active interventions, we helped broker a meeting between RBC and one of our Member organisations to create a referral process directly through RBC staff.